eldridgejm/eldridgejm.github.io/pages/faq/recrequest.md

 If you've reached this page, you're likely interested in asking me for a letter of recommendation (or you already have!).
 I am happy to provide letters, and consequently submit several hundred each year.
 It's almost a second job!
-This page contains instructions on how to request a letter of recommendation and what information to provide so that I can write you the best letter possible

 Before requesting a letter from me, however, you should be sure that my letter makes sense for your application.
 The next section will describe what to